P4-vSwitch/vagrant/README.md

 $ start 0
 ```

-On the receiver side, you will start seeing stats for packet RX counts on the `pktgen` interface.
+On the receiver side, you will start seeing stats (e.g., packet RX counts) on the `pktgen` interface.

 > You can also verify if the switch is forwarding traffic by dumping flows on the switch VM.
 > Open a new terminal and log into the switch VM.